ZonghaoLi777/githubTrending/README.md

 ## C#

+* 【2023-12-16】[atom0s / Steamless](https://github.com/atom0s/Steamless) - Steamless is a DRM remover of the SteamStub variants.
+The goal of Steamless is to make a single solution for unpacking all Steam DRM-packed files.
+Steamless aims to support as many games as possible.
+* 【2023-12-16】[msdart / layerzero-zksync-scroll-zora-aio-tools](https://github.com/msdart/layerzero-zksync-scroll-zora-aio-tools) - Full free software with beautiful gui!
 * 【2023-12-15】[dotnet / wpf](https://github.com/dotnet/wpf) - WPF is a .NET Core UI framework for building Windows desktop applications.
 * 【2023-12-15】[CosmosOS / Cosmos](https://github.com/CosmosOS/Cosmos) - Cosmos is an operating system "construction kit".
 Build your own OS using managed languages such as C#, VB.NET, and more!
 * 【2023-12-15】[microsoft / fhir-server](https://github.com/microsoft/fhir-server) - A service that implements the FHIR standard